 COVID-19 Notice: Out of an abundance of caution for our members and the public, our 2021 forays have limited participation.
 We will be increasing participation throughout the year in accordance with best health and safety recommendations.

 MMS forays are guided events for the benefit of our members, the members of the North American Mycological Association (NAMA), and NAMA-affiliated mushroom clubs.
 Forays are held from May to October.
 Members receive foray details through the MMS Newsletter and MMS email.

 The following pointers will help you, and others, have a more pleasant foray experience.
-Items in bold are especially recommended.
-Here is what to expect.

 What should I wear?